andre-st/goodreads-toolbox/likeminded.md

   add good but rare books to your "best-of" shelf
 - make sure you have some _Gigabytes_ of free diskspace for /tmp/
-- there's no way to load _all_ reviews of a book, but the program tries different things to get as much reviews as possible.
+- there's no way to load _all_ reviews of a book, but the program tries different things to get as many reviews as possible.
   This means there is a number of readers not considered in our statistics, and we cannot randomize in a way which would produce samples of similar size.
   Although, we don't get _all_ members (for books with ten of thousand